Sculptures, Friezes and Metopes on the Parthenon (Elgin Marbles)

 Created by Phidias Periclean, Athens's greatest sculptor, the Parthenon frieze contain images of processions of men, women and horses through the streets of Athens, battling horsemen and reclining deities.
 Some of the pieces of the frieze ended up in British Museum and others ended up in the Louvre.
 The sections from the Parthenon are now in the British museum (the Elgin Marbles) include battles with Amazons, giants and centaurs and scenes from the Trojan war

-The Elgin Marbles were brought to England from Greece by Lord Elgin who got permission from a Turkish sultan to take them and then sold them for £35,000 to the British government, who gave them to the British museum.
+The Elgin Marbles (pronounced with a hard "g") were brought to England from Greece by Lord Elgin who got permission from a Turkish sultan to take them and then sold them for £35,000 to the British government, who gave them to the British museum.
 One shipment of the friezes was on a ship lost at sea.
 Although the rightful owners of these treasures are perhaps the Greeks, removing them from Athens’ notorious pollution has kept them in better condition than they would have been in if they had stayed in Athens.

 Mary Beard of the University of Cambridge wrote: “During the first decade of the 19th century the agents of Lord Thomas Elgin (British Ambassador to Constantinople 1799-1803) removed whole boatloads of ancient sculpture from Greece's capital city of Athens.
 The pride of this collection was a large amount of fifth-century B.C. sculpture taken from the Parthenon, the temple to the goddess Athena, which stood on the Acropolis hill in the centre of the city.
 [Source: Mary Beard, BBC, February 17, 2011.
 Beard is Reader in Classics at the University of Cambridge and a Fellow of Newnham College, as well as being Classics editor of the Times Literary Supplement.
 Her books include “The Parthenon” (Profile Books, 2002) and “Classical Art from Greece to Rome” (Oxford History of Art Series, 2001) |::|]